useless/Flashless/README.md

 * Improve reliability when loading Flash.
 (Credit: ClickToFlash-Developers)

-* Planned: Default to direct play for videos.
+* Default to direct play for videos.

 * Planned: Support for Audio and sIFR.